TahaAslani/PharmBERT/README.md

 bash 1-install-dependancies.sh
 ```

 You also need a function Cuda installed on your machine.
-We used cuda11.1.
+We used cuda 11.1.

 ## Perform the domain-specific pre-training
 To pretrain the uncased model: